Memory Leak Testing in Continuous Integration Systems

-Using TotalView to test the memory usage of an application under the CI system is not much different than regression testing the application.
-It usually involves running the test suite again but, this time, running each application test under the control of the TotalView memory debugging technology.
-Depending on the test suite, this might be as simple as adding an argument.
+Using a tool, like TotalView, to test the memory usage of an application under the CI system is not much different than regression testing the application.
+It usually involves running the test suite again but, this time, running each application test under the control of the memory debugging technology.
+Depending on the test suite, this might be as simple as adding an argument to the scripted call.

 4. Generate Leak Detection Report

 The CI system gathers the test results of each job run and presents them as part of a report for the team.
 When TotalView memory tests are run, TotalView generates a test report log and, if instructed, memory result files.
 The CI system can be configured to pick up the log file as part of a post-build action and sent to team members.
 Application run logs also provide details on the location of the log files and memory result files so that they can be examined.